Image

 A Memorial service will be held at Trinity Evangelical Lutheran Church on Monday, January 30th, 2023 at 11:00 A.M. with Pastor William Natsis officiating.
 Friends may join the family for a time of visitation from 10:00 A.M. until the time of service.
 A luncheon will be held following the service and will take place at the Church.
 Burial will take place at a later date and will be held in the Oakwood Cemetery in Saline, MI.
 Memorial contributions in her name may be made to Trinity Lutheran Church of Saline and envelopes will be available at the Church.
 To leave a memory you have of Alice, to sign her guestbook, or for directions please visit www.rbfhsaline.com.

-Light freezing rain, with a high of 32 and low of 22 degrees.
-Overcast for the morning, light freezing rain for the afternoon, cloudy during the evening, clear overnight.
+Sunny, with a high of 50 and low of 31 degrees.
+Clear in the morning, sunny in the afternoon, partly cloudy for the evening, clear overnight.